Mental Health Project

 Can we reduce the risk of mental illness?

-Each year 1 in 4 people in the UK experience a mental health problem.
+Each year 1 in 4 people in the UK are said to experience a mental health problem.
 This can have big implications for themselves, their families, their employers, the NHS and society.

 Most people know what they can do to reduce the risk of physical illness (like not smoking, eating healthily and getting enough exercise) – even if they don’t always act on what they know.
 However, do they know what can be done to reduce the risk of mental illness?
 That’s a gap we’re hoping to help fill.

 OUR CURRENT RESEARCH

 The importance of the early years for long term mental health.